Part of the iFi Zen Mini-Series!

 Ready for the next article in the series?

 Well, that’s about it for today my friend!
-I hope you’ve enjoyed this comparison of the original iFi Zen Amp/DAC combo vs. the Zen CAN Signature, and now understand the main differences between them!
+I hope you’ve gotten some valuable information out of this iFi Zen Amp/DAC Review.

 All the best and God bless,